 - 4. Phase transitions in random combinatorial structures (Mihyun Kang, TU Graz).
-This project focuses on the interplay of local and global structure in sparse random planar graphs.
-The main goals are to determine the threshold for the giant 2-core and the Benjamini-Schramm local weak limit of a random planar graph and to derive the asymptotic number of sparse intercritical planar graphs. - 5.
+This project focuses on the universality for matchings on sparse random graphs.
+The main goals are to investigate how the uniqueness of the Gibbs measure over matchings on a sparse random graph is related to the criticality of the rank of a sparse random matrix and to determine the asymptotic number of maximum matchings in random subgraphs of lattice-like graphs. - 5.
 Tiling Enumeration (Christian Krattenthaler, Univ. of Vienna).
 This project aims to develop methods for solving (exact and asymptotic) enumerative problems connected with domino tilings and rhombus tilings.
 In the centre of the project there is Ciucu's electrostatic conjecture on the asymptotic behaviour of the correlation of defects (gaps, holes) as the mutual distances of the defects tends to infinity.
 It predicts that this asymptotic correlation is given by the (exponential of the negative of) 2D Coulomb energy of the system of charges obtained by regarding each hole as a point charge. - 6.
 Dimers beyond planarity (Marcin Lis, TU Wien.)
 This project aims to study the dimer model beyond the exactly solvable planar case.
 More concretely we will investigate questions of existence of phase transitions, and establishing the scaling limit of a dimer model on a two-dimensional slab.
 We conjecture that the model undergoes a BKT-type phase transition between a localised and a delocalise phase, and in the latter regime its fluctuations should be given by the Gaussian free field in the scaling limit. - 7.
 Asymptotic enumeration and study of discrete structures (Benedikt Stufler, TU Wien).
 This project deals with the asymptotic enumeration of discrete structures and the study of shape characteristics when generated at random.
 Our main focus is on Pólya structures and symmetries of graphs which greatly complicate the task of asymptotic enumeration.
 In particular, while the asymptotic number of labelled planar graphs of a given size has been determined in recent breakthrough work, determining the number and shape of unlabelled planar graphs and related classes such as 3-regular planar graphs remains a major open problem.
 Our goal is to resolve this and, building on that, study their properties when generated at random. - 8.
 Dimer model: dynamics and scaling limits (Fabio Toninelli, TU Wien).
 This project, at the interface between probability theory and mathematical physics, focuses on Markov (Glauber) dynamics of statistical physics models.
 The main goals are the mathematical understanding of mixing properties of the dynamics (speed of convergence to equilibrium, cutoff phenomena, dynamical phase transitions) and of the emergence of large-scale limits (hydrodynamic limits, fluctuation process).
 One of the goals is to investigate ergodicity and fast mixing of the Glauber dynamics of the dimer model, beyond the usual planar bipartite setting.

 The advertised positions are associated either to the Faculty of Mathematics of the University of Vienna, to the Faculty of Mathematics and Geoinformation of the TU Wien, or to the Faculty of mathematics at the TU Graz.

 The extent of employment is 40 hours per week with no teaching obligations, and the salary (expected to be around €66.000 gross per year) includes full social security.
 The positions are for a duration of two years with a possibility of extension.
 The positions will start on 01 June 2024 or later.